tomGdow/vimo/README.md

        vimo

-       This script opens a file in vim from anywhere within an application framework.
+       This bash script opens a file in vim from anywhere within an application framework.

     SYNOPSIS